Orejas Pan Dulce (Orejitas) – Muy Bueno

 Serving & Topping Suggestions

-Orejas are best enjoyed fresh from the oven or at room temperature, paired with a warm drink.
-Serve them with a cozy mug of atole de vainilla, café de olla, or Mexican hot chocolate for a nostalgic treat that tastes just like a morning visit to the panadería.
-They also make a beautiful addition to a brunch spread alongside fresh fruit, cheeses, or other Mexican sweet breads.
-For a little extra sparkle and crunch, feel free to dust them with more cinnamon sugar right before serving.
+Orejas are finest loved contemporary from the oven or at room temperature, paired with a heat drink.
+Serve them with a comfortable mug of atole de vainilla, café de olla, or Mexican hot chocolate for a nostalgic deal with that tastes identical to a morning go to to the panadería.
+They additionally make an attractive addition to a brunch unfold alongside contemporary fruit, cheeses, or different Mexican candy breads.
+For a little bit further sparkle and crunch, be happy to mud them with extra cinnamon sugar proper earlier than serving.

 3 cinnamon sugar orejitas cookies on a terracotta dessert plate with a hand painted vase filled with lilac-colored daisies and a hand-thrown ceramic mug of cafe de olla.
 3 cinnamon sugar orejitas cookies on a terracotta dessert plate with a hand painted vase filled with lilac-colored daisies and a hand-thrown ceramic mug of cafe de olla.